Sophon96/cosmos-safety/README.md

 # Cosmos Safety
 ## Motivation

-Our goal is to create robotic systems that can pour liquids in a secure way.
+Our goal is to create robust robotic systems that can automate liquid pouring in wet labs.
 - Robotic labs and lab-in-the-loop AI will be the future of biology, and integrating models that reason about potential failures before they happen will ensure productivity gains don't sacrifice safety.
+- We built Cosmos Safety as the real time safety layer for future robotic wet labs.

 ## Implementation

-- We use the LeRobot So101 with an 80M parameter ACT model running locally to be the brain of the robot.
+- We train a 80M parameter ACT model running locally with LeRobot So101 arms to be the brain of the robot.
-- We integrate Cosmos Reason to reason about trajectories on short time frames and determines whether the pouring trajectory will be successful.
+- We integrate Cosmos Reason to reason real time about trajectories on short time frames and determines whether the pouring trajectory will be successful.
 An unviable trajectory will be paused before the pouring commences.
 - Specifically, every 32 frames will be sent to Cosmos Reason to trigger a ~.1 second output whether the robot is pouring; if it is, the robot will pause and send a prompt to trigger a ~10 second reasoning response as for whether the robotic arm is on track for pouring.

+## Usage

+> First, clone this repo and initialize the lerobot submodule.
+After installing dependencies, proceed to run Cosmos Safety.

 ### Cosmos Safety Monitor